runningwithscissors1337/RandomArtRepo/README.md

-# LancerHomebrewArtRepo
+# RandomArtRepo
-Storage for Lancer Homebrew art.
+Storage for random art projects, originally just for Lancer homebrew but ehhhh.
 There will literally never be anything else.